 Global Campus has grown markedly in the last several years, and K-State is nationally recognized for its innovation and excellence in distance education.
 Approximately $450,000 is available annually to support the development grants initiative.

-If you have any questions, please contact a Global Campus program coordinator:
+If you have any questions or would like to visit about a project for a future funding cycle, please contact a Global Campus program coordinator:

 - Julie Hunt - Education, Social Sciences and Humanities

 - Ron Jackson – Business, Economics, Engineering and Mathematical Sciences